freeman-lab/regional/README.md

 ![many](pngs/many.png)

+see the included [notebook](example.ipynb) for more examples

-`one` region and `many` regions have the same attributes and methods, in the case of `many` regions they are just evaluated once per region
+`one` region and `many` regions have the same attributes and methods, the only difference is that in the case of `many` regions they are just evaluated once per region

 ### attributes